Skip to main content

 3. Collaboration - collaborative approach to project/s and demonstrates sharing of knowledge 30%

-• If possible attend the Queensland Memory Awards announcement event to accept the award (or send a representative)
+• If possible, attend Queensland Memory Awards announcement event, usually held each November, to accept the award, or send a representative.

 • Participate in any media coverage about the award